vhcd/vhcd.github.io/_posts/2021-09-04-anatomy-of-a-scenario.md

 The third kind of pedestrian we have is smart enough to move within the world.
 They're still using RenderPeople meshes for visuals, but the animation is driven by the [Advanced Locomotion System](https://www.unrealengine.com/marketplace/en-US/product/advanced-locomotion-system-v1) (ALS).
 To guide them within the crowd, target points are placed on the plaza, and the handy [Simple Move to Location](https://docs.unrealengine.com/4.26/en-US/BlueprintAPI/AI/Navigation/SimpleMovetoLocation/) takes care of the rest.

 And last but not least, our smartest pedestrians can walk along sidewalk.
 For appearance, we use elements from the [Citizen NPC](https://www.unrealengine.com/marketplace/en-US/product/citizen-npc) pack, for which we made a small Blueprint that allows us to assemble them easily.
 For animation, we either use ALS or a simple walking animation.
-And to follow the sidewalk, we rely on the [OpenDRIVE](opendrive/) description of the road network, which includes information about sidewalks.
+And to follow the sidewalk, we rely on the [OpenDRIVE](/opendrive) description of the road network, which includes information about sidewalks.

 # Bus

-The bus is an [Irisbus Citelis](https://en.wikipedia.org/wiki/Irisbus_Citelis), which was made by [Marsupi3D](http://www.marsupi3d.net/), who very kindly allowed us to use some of his work for our research.
+The bus is an [Irisbus Citelis](https://en.wikipedia.org/wiki/Irisbus_Citelis), made by [Marsupi3D](http://www.marsupi3d.net/), who very kindly allowed us to use some of his work for our research.
 We're very pleased with this bus, as it is the same exact model that our local transportation agency uses!
 Meaning we get that "realism" bonus for our experiments' participants.

 ![citelis.jpg]({{site.baseurl}}/images/citelis.jpg)